Seeker14491/DistanceSteamworks/README.md

 > Software for querying and processing Distance's Steamworks data.

-This repo currently contains four pieces of software: `DistanceSteamworksProxy`, `manager`, `distance-log`, and `distance-log-frontend`.
+This repo contains three pieces of software: `manager`, `distance-log`, and `distance-log-frontend`.

-DistanceSteamworksProxy communicates with Steam servers through the [Steamworks API](https://partner.steamgames.com/doc/sdk/api), and exposes its own API via [JSON-RPC](https://www.jsonrpc.org/specification).
-It is implemented in C#, and makes use of the [Steamworks.NET](https://steamworks.github.io/) library, which is also used by Distance.

-"manager" is a wrapper around DistanceSteamworksProxy that periodically restarts Steam and DistanceSteamworksProxy to keep things running smoothly.
-It is implemented in Rust.

-distance-log consumes the API exposed by DistanceSteamworksProxy, and uses it to query the Steam leaderboards and output a log of new world records in JSON.
-It is implemented in Rust.
+distance-log queries the Steam leaderboards and output a log of new world records in JSON.
 You can access this generated changelog here: https://seekr.pw/distance-log/changelist.json.

+"manager" is a wrapper around distance-log that periodically runs it.

 distance-log-frontend is a webapp that displays the changelog that distance-log outputs.
 You can see it running at https://seekr.pw/distance-log/.